amaliay/occer/README.md

 # occer
-HTMS CSS One Click for Clearly watER
+HTML CSS One Click for Clearly watER